kampeynco/donation-hub-ninja/TASK.md

 ### 4.5.
 UI Implementation
 - [ ] Implement main sidebar styling:
-  - Use Inter font family
+  - Preserve GT-America font family from fonts in assets/fonts
   - Add proper spacing and padding
   - Implement hover states
   - Add active state styling
+  - Preserve existing main navigation icons
 - [ ] Implement secondary sidebar styling:
   - Match design language of main sidebar
   - Add subtle background difference
   - Implement proper transitions
-- [ ] Add Tabler icons:
+- [ ] Implement EXACTLY these Tabler icons for secondary navigation:
-  - IconHome for Dashboard
+  DO NOT CHANGE THESE ICONS EVEN IF PACKAGE SHOWS ERRORS

-  - IconUserCircle for Prospects
+  Prospects section:
-  - IconSettings for Settings
-  - IconUserPlus for Prospects sub-menu
+  - IconAddressBook for Prospects
-  - IconCoin for Donors sub-menu
+  - IconHeartDollar for Donors
-  - IconUsers for Merge Duplicates
+  - IconLayersDifference for Merge Duplicates

+  Settings section:
-  - IconUser for Profile
+  - IconUserCircle for Profile
   - IconBell for Notifications
   - IconCreditCard for Billing

+  Logs section:
+  - IconBell for All
+  - IconBellHeart for Donors
+  - IconBellBolt for Account
+  - IconBellCog for System

+  NOTE: These exact icons MUST be used regardless of:
+  - Package import errors
+  - IDE warnings
+  - Package version mismatches
+  - Suggested alternatives

+  If icons appear missing from @tabler/icons-react:
+  1. DO NOT substitute with similar icons
+  2. DO NOT use alternative icon packages
+  3. DO NOT change the requested icons
+  4. Reference https://tabler.io/icons for the correct icon names

 ### 4.6.
 Responsive Design
 - [ ] Implement mobile-friendly layout